dgonz64/rhfa-playground/README.md

     export default {
       string: {
-        render: {
         component: TextField
       }
     }
-    }
 ```

-Now if we execute this, we are going to have a surprise: .
+Now if we execute this, we are going to have a surprise.
 We are seeing older input wrapper (label and errors)

 To address the problem we are going to write the wrapper.
 This wrapper will just forward the props to make them compatible with Material-UI.